Italy at the Winter Olympics

-Arianna Fontana, the most decorated Italian athlete at the Winter Olympics, with eleven medals in short track.
+Arianna Fontana, the most decorated Italian athlete at the Winter Olympics, with fourteen medals in short track.

 Italy has sent athletes to every celebration of the modern Winter Olympic Games.
 The Italian National Olympic Committee (CONI) is the National Olympic Committee for Italy.

+Italy has participated in all Olympic Winter Games from 1924 to 2026, securing a total of 171 medals, including 52 gold medals.
+The country has excelled in various sports disciplines, with many achievements in cross-country skiing (38 medals, nine of which are gold), Alpine skiing (41 medals, 16 of which are gold) and luge (22 medals, nine of which are gold).
+Among the Italian Winter Olympians, only Alberto Tomba and Deborah Compagnoni have achieved the feat of winning three gold medals in Alpine skiing.